finspin/gotodevops.org/README.md

 # How can I contribute?

-Feel free to submit a pull request to add a new conference or update anything on the site.
+To add a new conference, modify the [conferences.yml](https://github.com/finspin/gotodevops.org/blob/master/_data/conferences.yml) file and submit a pull request.